geoand/sb-fmp-microk8s/README.md

 ## Setup environment for FMP to work

+One premise for the Fabric8 Maven Plugin to work is that is can read the proper Kubernetes Config file.
+We export the corresponding config file for the cluster microk8s sets up to temp file which will be used later

 ```bash
 microk8s.kubectl config view --raw > /tmp/kubeconfig
 ```

 ## Deploy application

+Since FMP is based on the Fabric8 Kubernetes Client, we can leverage the `KUBECONFIG` environment variable to make FMP aware of the Kubernetes Config file we created above

 ```bash
 export KUBECONFIG=/tmp/kubeconfig